ECP-VeloC/VELOC/docs/api.rst

 DESCRIPTION
 '''''''''''

-The paramater ``name'' is the label of the checkpoint.
-There parameter ``version'' is the maximum version to look for.

 This routine waits for the checkpoint to complete and returns the result (success or failure).
 Its only valid in async mode. and is typically called before beginning a new checkpoint.